 During the year under review your Company operated an integrated hotel business atonly one location i.e. New Delhi.
 Power generation the other business segment beingpursued by the Company is governed by a different set of risks and returns.
-Your Companyhas two Wind Turbine Generators (WTGs) operating in Maharashtra but the quantum of assetsas well as revenue generated was not significant enough for reporting in terms of theapplicable Accounting Standard.
+Your Companyhad two Wind Turbine Generators operating in Maharashtra but the quantum of assets aswell as revenue generated was not significant enough for reporting in terms of theapplicable Accounting Standard.

-The Company has in place adequate internal controls and systems including internalfinancial control over financial reporting.
+The Company has in place adequate internal controls and systems and these are operatingeffectively.

 Human Resources and Industrial Relations

 The Company enjoys harmonious relationship with its employees.
-The Company had 577employees on its rolls as on 31st March 2016.
+The Company had 577employees on its rolls as on 31st March 2021 (previous year end 744)

 Your Directors also place on record their sincere gratitude to Hyatt International fortheir co-operation and guidance.